Learn the facts about cholesterol

 So, a heart-healthy diet and regular physical activity are important to everyone for maintaining cardiovascular health.

 Misconception: With medications, no lifestyle changes are needed.

-Medications can help control cholesterol levels, but making diet and lifestyle changes are the best way to reduce heart disease and stroke risk.
-To lower your cholesterol, eat a heart-healthy diet and get at least 150 minutes of moderate- to vigorous-intensity aerobic exercise a week.
+Lipid lowering medications can help control cholesterol levels, but making diet and lifestyle changes are recommended to reduce heart disease and stroke risk.
+As part of the regimen to lower cholesterol, eat a heart-healthy diet and get at least 150 minutes of moderate- to vigorous-intensity aerobic exercise a week.

-It’s also important to take your medication exactly as your doctor has instructed.
+It’s also important to take medication exactly as your health care professional has instructed.

 Misconception: If the Nutrition Facts label shows no cholesterol, the food is “heart healthy.”